 Advertisers wanting to make savings claims should ensure these claims are genuine and hold evidence demonstrating that consumers would be able to achieve a meaningful saving.
 The ASA concluded that a Black Friday travel promotion broke the CAP Code when the advertiser wasn’t able to evidence that the savings claimed could be achieved.
 As such, their “20% off” claim was deemed misleading.

 As well as savings claims, marketers need to make sure price comparisons are accurate and hold evidence to substantiate the usual selling price of their products.
-The ASA upheld against an ad earlier this year, when the advertiser made errors with the presentation of their before and after prices.
+The ASA upheld against an ad when the advertiser made errors with the presentation of their before and after prices.
 To avoid breaching Rule 3.17 of the CAP Code, marketers should ensure price comparisons can be backed up, for example with historical pricing records.

 Conditions and exclusions